AsharGit/Web-ICP/README.md

 ICP-3: This ICP introduces us to Bootstrap for CSS and how to use Javascript.

 ICP-4: This ICP we learn how to use JQuery and API's.

+ICP-5: This ICP we learn how to use Angular.

+ICP-6: This ICP we learn how to use API's to build an interactive website.